dboyd42/tryhackme/learning-paths/complete-beginner/2-linux-fundamentals/4-Common-Linux-Privesc/README.rst

 	a special type of file permission given to a file (everything in Linux is a file!).
 Normally in Linux/UNIX when a program runs, it inherit's access permissions from the logged in user.
-SUID is defined as *giving temporary permissions to a user to run a program/file with th epermissions of the file owner, rather than that of the user who runs it.* In simple words, **users will get owner's permsissions as well as owner UID and GID when executing a file/program/command**.
+SUID is defined as *giving temporary permissions to a user to run a program/file with the permissions of the file owner, rather than that of the user who runs it.* In simple words, **users will get owner's permsissions as well as owner UID and GID when executing a file/program/command**.